code-iai/iai_naive_kinematics_sim/README.md

 ## Installation
 ### Installation from source using ```catkin``` and ```rosdep```
 This installation assumes you are using ROS Indigo on Ubuntu 14.04.
+If you are using 18.04, please checkout the branch 18.04.

 Step-by-step instructions for installing this package in a ```catkin``` workspace located at ```~/catkin_ws/src``` with the ```~/.bashrc``` properly set up and source:
 ```shell